Find the right solar panel installer for your home

 - How much you currently pay per kWh for your electricity.
 Use the ‘day rate’.
 This is around 30p per kWh at the moment with the government Energy Price Guarantee in place.
 You can find the figure on your electricity bill.

 - What your typical annual consumption of electricity is.
 For homes, this is generally between 2,000 kWh and 12,000 kWh.
 Your bill may give you a figure for this, or you can extrapolate from one month’s data.

 - The Energy Price Inflation rate.
 This is the rate by which your energy company increases the cost of your electricity in kWh each year.
 Generally the range is 5% to 10%.
-Again, ask all three companies to set it to the same rate, e.g. 8%.
+Again, ask all three companies to set it to the same rate.

 - The ‘self-consumption’ percentage for the solar electricity.
 This is how much of the solar electricity you actually use in the home.
-This is normally set to 50%.
-If it’s a above 50%, it may be the installer is trying to exaggerate the likely returns.
+This is normally set to a maximum of 50%.
+If it’s above 50%, it may be the installer is trying to exaggerate the likely returns.
 Ask why it has been set above 50%.
 It might be higher than 50% if you are also having battery storage or a water immersion controller.